- Registration Advisement

 This is a limited entry program.
 The Dietetic Technician Program Coordinator will be responsible for the initial screening of applicants meeting minimum criteria and the final selection of students.

-In order to enroll, the first time student:
+In order to enroll, the first-time student must:

-- For entry into the Dietetic Technician program, students must also:
+Prior to entry into the Dietetic Technician Program, students must:

 - Meet with the Dietetic Technician Program Coordinator

-- Transcript of grades earned in pre-requisite courses and verification of computer skills will be required before entry into the internships.
+- Provide transcripts of grades earned in prerequisite courses, and verification of computer skills.

 Completing the Dietetic Technician Program

-This track is for students who are seeking an Associate of Applied Science (AAS) degree.
-Students take eight credits of science prerequisites: Biology 141 and 142.
+Students take 7 credits of science prerequisites: Biology 190 and 190L and 200.
 These credits may not transfer to a four-year institution within the NSHE system.

-The following conditions must be met with documentation provided to the Dietetic Technician Program Coordinator:
+The following conditions must be met, with documentation provided to the DT Program Coordinator: